PigeonProtocolConsortium/pigeon-spec/README.md

 # The Initial Implementation Should...

- * Allow for importing/exporting to SSB via plugins.
  * Prefer a monolithic internal structure.
 Avoid external dependencies except for limited use cases (Eg: crypto libs).
 Do not break things into smaller pieces until there are at least three real-world reasons to do so.
 Decoupling a library into a package for only 2 use cases is not acceptable.
  * Assume CPU and RAM are not plentiful.
  * Assume platform has no networking support.
 No servers.
 No hooks for startups, shutdowns, or reboots.